 Follow him on Twitter: @fredericmegret

-Frédéric Mégret is a Professor of Law and a William Dawson Scholar at McGill University.
-He held the Canada Research Chair on the Law of Human Rights and Legal Pluralism from 2006 to 2015.
-He was promoted to full professor in 2019.
-He was named co-director of the Centre for Human Rights and Legal Pluralism in 2021.
+Frédéric Mégret is a Professor of Law and the holder of the Hans & Tamar Oppenheimer Chair in Public International Law.
+Previously he was a William Dawson Scholar from 2015 to 2023, and the holder of the Canada Research Chair on the Law of Human Rights and Legal Pluralism from 2006 to 2015.

 Professor Mégret is currently co-authoring a book on Diasporas and International Law with Larissa van den Herik (Leiden University).
 He is the co-editor with Philip Alston of The United Nations and Human Rights: A Critical Appraisal (Oxford University Press, 2020); with Immi Tallgren of The Dawn of a Discipline: International Criminal Justice and its Early Exponents (Cambridge University Press, 2020), and, with Kevin Jon Heller, Sarah Nouwen, Jens David Ohlin and Darryl Robinson of The Oxford Handbook of International Criminal Law (Oxford University Press, 2020).
 He is also the author of Le Tribunal pénal international pour le Rwanda (Pedone, 2002).

 Prior to joining McGill University, Professor Mégret was an Assistant Professor at the Faculty of Law of the University of Toronto, a Boulton fellow at McGill University and a research associate at the European University Institute in Florence.